 Vendors, Read First!

 First things first.
 I’ve built my audience over years of being open and honest with them.
-I’m not a marketing engine.
-I just genuinely love talking about technology.
+I and any other Microsoft MVP are not a marketing engine, not even for Microsoft.
+We just genuinely love talking about technology.
 Please don’t expect to send me your thing and me to regurgitate your marketing piece from the reviewer’s guide.
 If your product is awesome, I’ll say that, if it has inherent issues, I’ll say that too.

 All articles on the UcMadScientist Blog and Youtube Channel have for quite some time declared very openly if a vendor has provided a review unit as a loan or to keep.
 I do this to let my audience know that I don’t have every single option out there in front of me.
 I also am aware that whilst we try to not let it happen unintentional bias can still affect a review.
 So I feel it’s important to call it out.